SambhavG/blog/src/posts/bend.md

 def doubleTree(t):
 	match t:
 		case Tree/Node:
-			return Tree/Node(doubleTree(t.left), doubleTree(t.right))
+			return Tree/Node(doubleTree(t.left),
+			                 doubleTree(t.right))
 		case Tree/Leaf:
 			return Tree/Leaf(t.value * 2)
 ```
-This also works if we pass arguments to fold, since functions can take arguments too.
+This also works if we pass arguments to _fold_ (which requires a bit of extra syntax), since functions can take arguments too.

-The issue with _fold_ as a replacement of loops is that _fold_ only works when the recursive calls only require themselves (and maybe some bookkeeping arguments).
-As we want to use two structures simultaneously, as in my case with dot products, we have to revert to the match syntax.
+The issue with _fold_ as a replacement of loops is that _fold_ works best when the recursive calls only require themselves and some bookkeeping arguments.
+When we want to use two structures simultaneously, as in my case with dot products, the _fold_ syntax becomes very long and awkward, as we have to pass the second structure as a bookkeeping argument and then _match_ it to its type when we want to use it - we might as well use two nested _match_ statements instead of a _match_ inside a _fold_.

-I also think using _fold_ instead of _match_ is rather confusing in general, as the way _fold_ manages recursion is not obvious unless you've read and understood the Bend manual (I think _match_ is pretty intuitive in contrast).
+I also think using _fold_ instead of _match_ is rather confusing in general, as the way _fold_ manages recursion is not obvious (to me) unless you've (I've) read and understood the Bend manual.
+I think _match_ is pretty intuitive in contrast.

 It can be seen that _bend_ is also syntactic sugar for an if/else statement wrapped in a function (though _bend_ uses the _when_ _else_ syntax; I don't know if there's a difference.)
 ## Attempt 4: No maps, custom trees